orta/awesome-typescript-derived-languages/README.md

 #### Static TypeScript

-A re-implementation of TypeScript designed for the small memory-constrained devices.
+A re-implementation of TypeScript designed for the small memory-constrained devices with a visual programming environment.

 - [Used in production at MakeCode Arcade](https://arcade.makecode.com)
 - [Research Paper](https://www.microsoft.com/en-us/research/publication/static-typescript/)

 #### TypeScriptCompiler

-An LLVM-backed implementation of TypeScript which can be built as native binaries or WASM
+An LLVM-backed implementation of TypeScript which can be built as native binaries or WASM.

 - [GitHub](https://github.com/ASDAlexander77/TypeScriptCompiler)

 #### BorrowScript

-A Rust-inspired version of TypeScript which adds syntax to describe how variables will be used in functions, allowing for reliable fast multi-threaded applications.
+A Rust-inspired version of TypeScript which adds syntax to describe how variables will be used in functions, allowing for reliable fast multi-threaded applications with a higher-level language than Rust.

 - [GitHub](https://github.com/alshdavid/BorrowScript)